 If everyone agrees to mediation then we’ll arrange a meeting at a suitable time and place, such as a community centre.

-What you can expect from the mediation meeting
+What can I expect from the mediation meeting?

 We’ll start by welcoming everyone and explain the purpose is for those involved to reach a written agreement that’s fair and addresses the problems on both sides.